Bifurcations of a neural network model with symmetry: Excitatory clusters, weight parameters balanced

 For $\beta_C > 1$, this bifurcation takes place at $g$ much greater than $g_C$, thus the approximation \cref{eq:XE1} no longer holds.
 To locate these bifurcations, we will examine the behavior of the system as $g$ becomes large.
 We note here that evidence from numerical parameter continuation suggests that there are no Hopf bifurcations along the $C_1/C_2$ branches; furthermore, numerical timestepping experiments suggest that there are no stable periodic orbits for any value of $g$.
+In addition, numerical experiments strongly suggest that there are no stable equilibria on any secondary branches.